 - willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively

 - acceptance of and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 They will develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.

 Provision for the cultural development of pupils includes developing their:

 - understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others

 - understanding and appreciation of the range of different cultures in the school and further afield as an essential element of their preparation for life in modern Britain

-While the majority of careers education is delivered through Citizenship and the tutor programme, as well as specialist input from a Careers Adviser, all subjects have a responsibility to make appropriate links between curriculum learning and careers education (Gatsby Benchmark 4).
+While the majority of careers education is delivered through Personal Development and the tutor programme, as well as specialist input from a Careers Adviser, all subjects have a responsibility to make appropriate links between curriculum learning and careers education (Gatsby Benchmark 4).
 This may include:

 - a careers display within the department

 - making explicit links within the curriculum to careers using the subject